Halvorkl/Projects/SEIR-Modelling the pandemic/Readme.md

-Modelling the pandemic in Norway
+Modelling the pandemic in Norway with Python